 On the other hand, promise to sell agreements and agreements signed by REICs regarding the acquisition and the disposals of real estate are exempt from stamp tax.
-Please note that apart from these agreements REICs are also subject to all stamp tax liability mentioned above.
-The new amendments under Stamp Tax Law on reducing stamp tax rate on preliminary sales agreements to 0% were published on February 2017.
-Stamp tax rate is reduced to 0% on contracts specific to the construction sector such as flat for land and revenue sharing contracts.
+Please note that apart from these agreements, REICs are also subject to all stamp tax liability mentioned above.
+The new amendments under Stamp Tax Law on reducing the stamp tax rate on preliminary sales agreements to 0% were published in February 2017.
+The stamp tax rate is reduced to 0% on contracts specific to the construction sector, such as flat for land and revenue sharing contracts.

-Agreements that have a monetary value stated on it is separately subject to stamp tax at a general rate of 0.948% (9.48 per thousand) with a ceiling of TRY 3,239,556.40 (approximately EUR 388,650 under the current foreign exchange rate, subject to annual revaluation) for the year 2020.
+Agreements that have a monetary value stated on them are separately subject to stamp tax at a general rate of 0.948% (9.48 per thousand) with a ceiling of TRY 3,534,679.90 (approximately EUR 340,000 under the current foreign exchange rate, subject to annual revaluation) for the year 2021.